-- When the first payment from the policyholder becomes due or, if there is no contractual due date, when it is received from the policyholder; and ii) Aggregation and recognition of insurance and reinsurance contracts (continued)
+- When the first payment from the policyholder becomes due or, if there is no contractual due date, when it is received from the policyholder; and

 - When facts and circumstances indicate that the contract is onerous.

 When the contract is recognised, it is added to an existing group of contracts or, if the contract does not qualify for inclusion in an existing group, it forms a new group to which future contracts are added.
 Groups of contracts are established on initial recognition and their composition is not revised once all contracts have been added to the group.